timonrieger/Brain-Snippets-Blog-v1/README.md

 ## Configuration

 1. **Add Images**
-   Add the images you want to use in the `static/uploads/` directory with your image files.
+   Add the images you want to use in the `static/uploads/` directory with your image files (I personally name the files with [autoincrementing numbers](https://github.com/timonrieger/blog/tree/main/static/uploads)).

 2. **Backup JSON Content**
    After modifying the `n:point` JSON bin, it's highly recommended to back up the JSON content stored in `static/assets/content/backup-latest.json`.